aksh-22/learning/blogs/Authentication and Authorization.md

 };
 ```

-### 3. **Error Handling**
+### 3. **Error Handling** 🛑

--   Use generic error messages to avoid giving hints to attackers.
+-   Use generic error messages to avoid giving attackers clues about what went wrong.
+For example:
--   Example: Replace “Invalid password” with “Invalid credentials”.
+    -   Instead of “Invalid password,” use “Invalid credentials” to make brute force attacks harder.

-### 4. **Brute Force Protection**
+### 4. **Brute Force Protection** 🛡️

--   Expand rate limiting to all sensitive endpoints.
+-   Apply rate limiting to **all** sensitive endpoints, not just login.
--   Introduce CAPTCHA for repeated failed logins.
+-   Add CAPTCHA for endpoints with repeated failed requests to block automated attacks.

 #### Example Code: